-If a parent/carer wishes to email a teacher, then teachers should provide their own Mount Waverley SC email address or direct them to the college email (on the website).
-Any communications via email should be recorded on Compass.
-See Appendix B for the 'Who to contact' information.
+If a parent/carer wishes to email a teacher, then this should be done via the teacher's Mount Waverley SC email address, via Compass or a general inquiry can go to the college email (on the website).
+Any communications via email should be recorded by the staff member on Compass.